-Old-time Appalachian fiddle tunes now reach far beyond Appalachia.
-The string band records of the 1920s and 1930s started the process.
-These recordings gained new life in the 1950s and 1960s with a segment of the folk music revival.
+Old-time Appalachian fiddle tunes reach far beyond Appalachia.
+The string band records of the 1920s and 1930s gained new life during the folk music revival of the 1950s and 1960s.
 A generation of young urban musicians became interested in fiddle tunes and other forms of old-time music and learned to play the instruments and tunes themselves.

 Many revivalists and folklorists sought out the living masters in Appalachia.
 They learned the tunes and traditions directly from musicians like Tommy Jarrell, Henry Reed, and the Hammons Family.
 They also made invaluable recordings of these musicians that have served as source material for others to learn the tunes.
 These recordings are still available from sources like The American Folklife Center at the Library of Congress, Smithsonian Folkways Recordings, The Field Recorders' Collective, and Digital Library of Appalachia.

 Today, Appalachian fiddle tunes are played at weekly or monthly old-time music jams in communities across the United States and elsewhere in the world.
 Musicians can learn to play the tunes from videos at Homespun Music Instruction, YouTube, and other sites.
 Students can learn in person from masters at music camps, including Old-Time Week at Warren Wilson College’s Swannanoa Gathering (North Carolina), Augusta Heritage Center of Davis & Elkins College’s Old-Time Week (West Virginia), and Mars Hill University’s Blue Ridge Old-Time Music Week (North Carolina).
-There are also old-time music festivals held around the world.
+Old-time music festivals are held annually around the world.
 Oldtime Central offers the Oldtime Central Festival Guide, which lists more than 200 old-time music festivals, for free on their website.